 Set your fan on low vs. the highest setting.
 You’ll use more energy, the faster the fan goes and, according to “Consumer Reports,” there is little comfort to be gained with the faster setting.
 You’ll also want to replace your old, inefficient fan with a new, energy-efficient fan.
 This one step can save you around 60 percent on the cost of running your fan.

 Keep in mind that ceiling fans only make people and pets feel more comfortable.
 Unlike cooling systems, they don’t actually cool the air.
 That means you’ll want to make sure to turn the fan off when you exit the room.

-To learn more about ways to stay cool and maximize your cooling system's efficiency in your Atlanta area home, contact Four Seasons Heating and Air in Alpharetta today!
-We've been helping homeowners like you keep their homes comfortable year round for more than 40 years.
+To learn more about ways to stay cool and maximize your cooling system’s efficiency in your Atlanta area home, contact 4 Seasons Heating & Air in Alpharetta today!
+We’ve been helping homeowners like you keep their homes comfortable year round for more than 40 years.